The

 England joined us straight away in celebrating this day of conflagration.

 France, a bit jealous, followed suit.
-Today, as I stand before you,
+Today, as I stand before

-Day.
+Burning Day.

-of mind and spirit.
+emancipation of mind and spirit.

-Together we stand — one
+we stand — one fantastically conglomerated, fired-up,

-fantastically conglomerated, fired-up, mixed-bag-of-nuts nation.
+mixed-bag-of-nuts nation.

 Life could be